joonarafael/tiirascraper/README.md

 # TIIRASCRAPER (PYTHON WEB SCRAPER)

 Check the [Installation Manual](https://github.com/joonarafael/tiirascraper/blob/main/docs/installation_manual.md "Installation Manual") and the [User Manual](https://github.com/joonarafael/tiirascraper/blob/main/docs/user_manual.md "User Manual") before advancing further.
+Even with correct dependencies installed, the application will run into a runtime error if you do not set up the proper environment variables first.

 ## About